asplake/agendashift-open/resources/15-minute-foto.md

 # 15-minute FOTO

 *15-minute FOTO* – aka the *And when X... game*¹ – is our Creative Commons-licensed and Clean Language-inspired coaching game that’s not only for coaches – everyone gets a turn!
 Consistently, it’s a highlight of our workshops: it’s fun and surprisingly practical, generating not just insights but a good quantity of relevant outputs.
-Above all, it’s the main tool by which we generate outcomes – and outcomes are the main currency in which we deal².
+It’s the main tool by which we generate outcomes – outcomes that can then be organised strategically.

-FOTO stands for “From Obstacles to Outcomes”, and the game’s objective is to generate as any outcomes as you can in the allotted time – 15 minutes for a table group working together in the Lite edition, or 3-4 minutes per rotation (plus some changeover time) through the Classic edition’s roles of client, coach, scribe, and (depending on numbers) observer.
+FOTO stands for “From Obstacles to Outcomes”, and the game’s objective is to generate as any outcomes as you can in the allotted time – 15 minutes for a table group working together in the Lite edition, or 3-4 minutes per rotation (plus some changeover time) through the Classic edition’s roles of client, coach, and host.

 As well as an objective, 15-minute FOTO has rules, two of them – it is a game after all!
 They make it a *generative process*: